BioImage-Archive/bia-bmz-integration/README.md

 and you'll find yourself in the container shell.

-Note that you cannot use `singularity run` at time of writing — the way Singularity loads the container means that the last line of the Dockerfile, `CMD ["/bin/bash", "-c", "source bia-bmz-integration/bin/activate && exec bash"]`, which activates the python environment, throws an error — Singularity won't find bia-bmz-integration/bin/activate.
+Best not to use `singularity run` at time of writing — the way Singularity loads the container means that the last line of the Dockerfile, `CMD ["/bin/bash", "-c", "source bia-bmz-integration/bin/activate && exec bash"]`, which activates the python environment, throws an error — Singularity won't find bia-bmz-integration/bin/activate.

 Instead, once inside the container shell as above, first go to the root of the container, then bia-bmz-integration, and execute the environment activation from there: